wanchain/go-wanchain/docs/WanPoS_getting_started_manual_CN.md

 // feeRate is the delegate dividend ratio if set to 100, means it's a single miner do not accept delegate in. var feeRate   = 100

 // lockTime is the time for miner works which measures in epoch count.
-And must larger than 5. var lockTime  = 30
+And must 7. var lockTime  = 30

 // baseAddr is the fund source account.